diced onions

 How to Pressure Can Diced Onions for Long-Lasting Flavor

 There are a few different ways to preserve onions.
-If you don’t have a lot of space to keep whole onions throughout the winter or extra freezer space to keep frozen onions, you may want to consider canning them.
+If you don’t have a lot of space to keep whole onions throughout the winter or extra freezer space to keep frozen onions, consider Canned Diced Onions!
 This year, we had a GREAT crop of onions and decided to try canning!
 We froze a lot of diced onions and wanted to save some of that precious freezer space for meat and berries that we collected this summer too.

 I did some research and while most of the onion canning recipes are for pickled onions, I did find a tested recipe from the Clemson Cooperative Extention that gives instructions for pressure-canned onions that are 1-inch in diameter or smaller.
 I took a little liberty and used this recipe for canned diced onions (because they are smaller than 1 inch, right?).
 As always, when you are canning, do your own research to feel confident that the canning and preserving you’re doing is safe for your family.